 Deadly Inspiring Youth Doing Good A&TSI CORP

 DIYDG acknowledges the Traditional Owners of country on which we work and live.
-We acknowledge the Traditional Owners throughout Australia and recognises their continuing connection to land, waters and community.
+We acknowledge the Traditional Owners throughout Australia and recognise their continuing connection to land, waters, community and culture.
 We pay our respect to Elders past, present and emerging, the holders of our culture, our memories, our traditions and the hopes for our people.

 ABN: 31 213 096 805